 Your goal is to engage your mind in something completely non-work related.

 In order to minimize the amount of thinking you need to do in the morning, take time to prepare things.
 Pick out the clothes you'll wear, pack the food you'll eat (and your kids' lunches, if you're also in charge of keeping other people alive), prep the coffeemaker, and organize any work-related materials you need to bring.
 If you're going to the gym, lay out your workout clothes and water bottle.

 The less time and mental energy you expend on inconsequential things, the more you'll have for the things that matter.

 Waking up to a messy home isn't the most motivating way to start your day.
 Without regular sessions cleaning up and putting things away, you'll find your place quickly in disarray.

-Thankfully, spending just 10 to 20 minutes a night tidying up will help reduce stress in the mornings and help you avoid marathon cleaning sessions on the weekends.
-If there's only one thing you do,clean and shine your sink.
-Like making your bed in the morning, this one task will give you a sense of accomplishment.
-Housekeeping guru FlyLady says:
+Spending just 10 to 20 minutes a night tidying up will help reduce stress in the mornings and help you avoid marathon cleaning sessions on the weekends.
+If cleanliness and organization don't come naturally to you, that's ok—try to do the next small thing.

 Stick to the same sleep and wake schedule.

 Minimize blue light from screens (this can be done using F.lux on your computer and "Night Mode" on your mobile device).